SharePoint/sp-dev-docs/docs/features/hub-site/create-hub-site-with-powershell.md

 ---
 title: Create a SharePoint hub site using PowerShell
-description: Example code for creating a SharePoint hub site using PowerShell ms.date: 2/26/2018
+description: Example code for creating a SharePoint hub site using PowerShell. ms.date: 2/26/2018
 ---